MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 - Mobile device is using  Business Central mobile app version 4.0 or later
 - Dedicated barcode scanners must be running Android 11 or later.

-## Scenario 1: Add barcode scanning UI button on field
+## Scenario 1: Add barcode scanning UI buttons on fields

 The simplest way to provide barcode scanning capability in the mobile app is by adding a barcode scanning button on a field that starts the barcode scanner capability of the device's camera.